george-hummus/PHOEBE/interactive_plots/README.md

-#### Here is an example of the kind of plots that can be produced with v2:
+#### Here is an image of the interface used to interact with the plot produced with v2:
 ![example](v2_example.png)